top of page

 Globally, leading institutions adopt blended engagement models.
 Commuter hubs, extended library hours, and digital collaboration spaces complement residential colleges.
 These approaches acknowledge that contemporary student populations are heterogeneous and that engagement must be intentionally designed rather than assumed.

-Indian colleges are moving towards student-focused and outcome-based education.
+Indian colleges are moving toward student-focused, outcome-based education.
 Living on or off campus should not block learning, leadership, or growth.
 Strong colleges support all student pathways while maintaining high standards.

 Ultimately, the hostel versus day scholar question is not about superiority, but about how educational experiences are structured and delivered.
 Institutions that recognize residential status as a determinant of engagement and respond with thoughtful, inclusive policies empower all students to succeed.